Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 The standard is 1–2 appointments per week.
 For acute problems, you may start with 2 sessions per week, then reduce to once a week as symptoms improve.
 Independent training between sessions is crucial.

-Mild pulling during stretches and pressure during trigger point treatment are normal.
+Mild pulling during stretches and pressure during trigger point routine are normal.
 You should report severe pain immediately.
-A good therapist always works within your pain tolerance.
+A good trainers always works within your pain tolerance.

-What is better: manual therapy or exercise therapy?
+What is better: manual training or exercise training?

 The combination of both methods is most effective.
-Manual therapy releases restrictions and tension; exercise therapy ensures they do not return.
-Long-term, active therapy is more important.
+Manual training releases restrictions and tension; exercise training ensures they do not return.
+Long-term, active training is more important.

 What should I do if I cannot get an appointment?